-Day 04: Brua/Buran Kanda – Buran Pass Base Camp
+Day 4: Brua/Buran Kanda – Buran Pass Base Camp.

-On Day 04 Cross the meadows of Bura Kanda and reach the base camp of the Buran pass, which is also known as the Burando.
+On Day #4 we cross the meadows of Bura Kanda and reach the base camp of the Buran pass, which is also known as the Burando.
 Dinner and overnight stay in tents.
-Camp under the magnificence of million stars.
+Camp under the magnificence of millions of stars.

-Day 05 includes crossing Litham at an altitude of 4725 m.
-An Ancient route, English travelers during British rule and the Shepard from the villages often preferred this cooler route to Kinnaur to the arduous travel through the hot Sutlej valley.
+Day 05 includes crossing Buran pass (4570 m) and camping at Litham.
+It is an ancient route, English travelers during British rule and the Shepard from the villages often preferred this cooler route to Kinnaur to the arduous travel through the hot Sutlej valley.

-Today descend down from Litham to Dayara.
-The trek is moderate and the landscape is pretty enough to overshadow the tiring journey.
-Get overwhelmed by the seamless green meadows waiting for you roll down your body.
-Overnight Tented accommodation in Dayara.
+Today descends down from Litham to Dayara.
+The trek is moderate and the landscape is pretty good enough to overshadow the tiring journey.
+Get overwhelmed by the seamless green meadows and Birch-fringed pastures on the right bank of the Pabbar river.
+The perfect place to unwind and reflect.
+Overnight Tented accommodation at Dayara.

 Trek down from Dayara to the village of Janglikh.
 Dinner and overnight stay in the village homestay/ tents.